naru-jpn/Storages/README.md

 # Storages
-Browse local storages of your applications.
+Browse local storages of your iOS applications.